sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 be invoked from a secure context.
 For example, when using Sharetribe Web Template, this secure context is the backend of the template app.
-You can also build your own server-side validation that sits between your marketplace UI and the Flex Marketplace API to invoke privileged transitions.
+You can also build your own server-side validation that sits between your marketplace UI and the Sharetribe Marketplace API to invoke privileged transitions.

 We are using privileged transitions and the backend of our client app to